Full Agenda

 Renewable Natural Gas, Renewable Diesel, and Propane: The Alternative Fuels Landscape

 Alternative fuels like renewable diesel, biodiesel, renewable natural gas, and propane can deliver near-term emissions reductions while supporting economic development.
-This session will unpack the current landscape: where these fuels fit best, what data and sustainability questions states should ask, and how programs can best support priority use cases.
+This session will unpack the alternative fuels landscape: where these fuels fit best, what data and sustainability questions states should ask, and how programs can best support priority use cases.
 State Energy Office staff will leave with a clearer framework for aligning alternative fuel strategies with state transportation goals.

 11:45 AM - 12:15 PM